Boosting Sparsity in Graph Decompositions with QAOA Sampling: Introduction

 \end{itemize}

 The rest of the paper is organised as follows.
-In Sec.~\ref{sec:graph_scheduling}, we describe the problem and present a mathematical model based on symmetric doubly substochastic matrices.
-We also discuss how the problem differs from the Birkhoff decomposition problem and why existing algorithms for bipartite graphs cannot be applied to general graphs (Sec.~\ref{sec:background}).
+In Sec.~\ref{sec:graph_scheduling}, we describe the problem, present a mathematical model, and discuss how the problem differs from the Birkhoff decomposition problem.
 In Sec.~\ref{sec:algorithms}, we introduce the new algorithm, E-FCFW, and explain how it utilises different subroutines for computing matchings, including QAOA.
 Sec.~\ref{sec:qaoa} shows how we can compute matchings with QAOA by solving a constrained discrete optimisation problem.
-Finally, Sec.~\ref{sec:experiments} presents the experimental results for different types of graphs and subroutines for computing matchings, and Sec.~\ref{sec:conclusions} concludes.
+Finally, Sec.~\ref{sec:experiments} presents the experimental evaluation and Sec.~\ref{sec:conclusions} concludes.